 Well-known local fiber artist Linda Fowler also opens her doors this year.
 Her high-rise apartment in Goodale Landing features an open floor plan with a huge balcony overlooking the city.
 Examples of her artwork brighten the apartment, sharing room with pieces she’s amassed across four continents.

-The preview tour runs from 4:30-7 p.m. on Saturday the 17th and is sponsored (sponsor).
-The $75 ticket includes a preview party from 6:30-9 p.m. at a gorgeous, newly renovated home on Goodale Park that will not be included on the general tour.
+The preview tour runs from 4:30-7 p.m. on Saturday the 17th and is sponsored by Brothers Drake.
+The $75 ticket includes a preview party from 6:30-9 p.m. at the gorgeous, newly renovated home of Nicole & Rhett Ricart on Goodale Park that will not be included on the general tour.

 The general tour is from 10 a.m. to 6 p.m. on Sunday the 18th.
 Tickets are $15 in advance, $20 day of tour, and include access to a trolley shuttle bus.